 In part one, we asked why Russia Inc., with its long history of breakthrough inventions, struggles to build global industrial powerhouses.
 In part two, we identified the ‘missing link’ preventing organisations from turning inventions into innovation, (extracting value from the new).
 In this final part, we explore how to bridge that gap and what leaders must do to create dominant organisations, both domestically and globally.

-To explore this challenge, we use Wardley Mapping — the next big management innovation after Agile.
+To explore this challenge, we use Wardley Mapping — one of the most significant shifts in organisational thinking since Agile.
 This helps us see what’s happening more clearly, anticipate future changes, and make better strategic moves.
-If you’re unfamiliar with Wardley Maps, we suggest watching this short video first.
+(If you’re unfamiliar with Wardley Maps, you can learn more here.)
 If you’re comfortable with mapping, let’s dive in and explore how Russia Inc. (organisations in Russia) can solve one of its biggest challenges — how to turn breakthrough inventions into innovations that take the global market by storm.

 In part one, we created a high-level map showing the steps needed to take new inventions to market and scale them globally.
 In part two, we identified the different attitudes of people required for success:‘innovators’ on the left of the map, who experiment and make breakthrough inventions; ‘adaptors’ on the right of the map, responsible for scaling operations into global markets; and the crucial ‘missing link’ between them — ‘bridgers’ who connect the two and turn the uncertainty of the new into something widely-adopted.